-Leading growth agency, Greenlight Digital, brought me onto a team of copywriters to craft editorial-style fashion descriptions as part of a large-scale copy project for Net-A-Porter.
+Leading growth agency, Greenlight Digital, brought me onto a team of copywriters to craft editorial-style fashion descriptions as part of a large-scale copy project for a leading luxury fashion site.

-As a die-hard fashion enthusiast, long-time Vogue subscriber and legit reader of Net-A-Porter’s publication, PORTER, this project really was the stuff of dreams.
-I was responsible for crafting precise fashion copy that fit Net-A-Porter’s tone of voice guidelines.
+As a die-hard fashion enthusiast and long-time Vogue subscriber, this project really was the stuff of dreams.
+I was responsible for crafting precise fashion copy that fit the client’s tone of voice guidelines.

 business insurance product pages for hiscox

 Working as part of the Croud network, or as a ‘Croudie’, I was asked to take part in a project that involved the rewriting of Hiscox’s business insurance product pages to improve them for both SEO and UX.

 The project involved sticking to strict tone of voice guidelines to ensure typically jargon-y insurance-speak was made clear and accessible to all.